 1947 - Castro participates in an unsuccessful rebellion in the Dominican Republic against Generalissimo Rafael Trujillo.

 1952 - Castro runs for parliament.
-The government is overthrown March 10th, 1952, by Fulgencio Batista, and the elections are suspended.
+The government is overthrown on March 10, 1952, by Fulgencio Batista, and the elections are suspended.

 July 26, 1953 - Castro and approximately 150 others attack the Moncada military barracks in Santiago de Cuba in an unsuccessful attempt to overthrow the Batista regime.